Solving for Why

 Solving for Why: Pull-Off Adhesion Testing of Coatings

-WJE mechanical engineer Scott Bouse describes how we performed a fitness-for-service assessment to project remaining service life and instruct a client's repair strategy.
+Mechanical engineer Scott Bouse describes how we performed a fitness for service assessment to project remaining service life and instruct a client's repair strategy.

 Solving for Why: Differential Scanning Calorimetry